 What men have to do with it: Public Policies to Promote Gender Equality – This report presents a multi-country review and analysis of policies to engage men in achieving gender equality and reducing gender disparities in health and social welfare.
 The policy reviews conducted by partners in Brazil, Chile, India, Mexico and South Africa, with brief summaries on Norway and Tanzania, form the basis for the report.

 - Croatia (full report)

-- Democratic Republic of Congo (initial results and full report)
+- Democratic Republic of Congo (full report)

 - Latin America: Brazil, Chile and Mexico (full report and special report on violence against women)

 - Rwanda (full report and special report on former combatants)